Pilates Physiotherapy is a well-established method of exercise that is now also used extensively for rehabilitation after Injury.

 Recovery from Sports Injuries

 See our fact sheet titled ‘Pilates, Will It Help me?’ for more detailed information.

-Pilates sessions are eligible for Private Health Rebates.
+Pilates provided by a Physiotherapist as part of your treatment is eligible for Private Health Rebates.

 No referral is necessary.

 Bookings are essential.
 Contact your local LifeCare clinic for more information on available classes.
 (Please note that while not all LifeCare clinics provide Pilates, they will be able to refer you to a LifeCare clinic nearby who can provide Pilates).